*I’m feeling pretty clever right about now. Seriously. Read the title of this post out loud. It rhymes. The Killers should write a song about this.

-I had just finished setting up a trade show booth for Footprints Edibles, a line of herb, vegetable and fruiting plants that are grown naturally and packaged sustainably.
-I’m partnering with them to create recipes and videos, and provide social media outreach and live appearances, to get folks excited about bringing fresh, delicious, homegrown ingredients into their kitchen and having some fun.
+I had just finished setting up a trade show booth for a line of herb and vegetable plants I was partnering with to create recipes and videos, provide social media outreach and make live appearances to get folks excited about bringing fresh, delicious, homegrown ingredients into their kitchen and having some fun.

-Leaving the show I grabbed two pots of Mojito mint and brought them home to my #testkitchenTuesday team.
+Leaving the show I grabbed two pots of a variety of mint called Mojito and brought them home to my #testkitchenTuesday team.
 After a fierce debate on how fresh summer herbs fit into mid-winter cooking, we developed a mint-infused hot chocolate.
 The mild spearmint flavor of Mojito mint was perfect, allowing rich chocolate flavor to take center stage.
 Only five minutes of steeping several sprigs in warm milk gave us just the right amount of mint flavor.
 Good news, because who wants to wait half an hour for a cup of cocoa?